Is the laying on of hands important?

 I also confirmed the centuries long tie with Stanley Cottrell, and SDA historical lecturer, on 7/29/2008 and 7/30/2008.

-I would also add that, from another source, I was told that some Cottrels were in the old Worldwide Church of God in Canada.
+I would also add that, from another source in the 21st century, I was told that some Cottrels were in the old Worldwide Church of God in Canada in the 2oth century.

 Agreed as the Cathari were in opposing many customs and doctrines of the established Church, they were divided among themselves and broken up into sects.
 According to one document seventy-two existed.